homalg-project/HigherHomologicalAlgebra/README.md

-The GAP 4 package `TriangulatedCategoriesForCAP'
+The GAP 4 package `TriangulatedCategories'
 ==============================